KimberlyWolf/katacoda-scenarios/FinalProject/step1.md

 `touch app.py`{{execute}}

 Next, you will go to the editor and click on the newly created app.py file to open it.
+If the editor is not working, please run `nano app.py`{{execute}} to open a text editor in the terminal.

 Now, we have to copy the following lines into the app.py file.